 Commercial fishing began early, but there was limited local demand.
 Nonetheless families such as the Heberleys, Fishburns and McManaways were involved for generations.

 Crayfish tails from Kaikōura (which means ‘to eat crayfish’) were exported to the United States in the 1950s and 1960s.
 Since the 1990s there has been a trade in live crayfish to both Asia and the US.

 In 2014 over 60% of NZ’s aquaculture exports were from Marlborough.
 The contemporary aquaculture business dates from the 1960s and is dominated by green-lipped mussels.
 King salmon, Pacific oysters, pāua (abalone), kingfish and seaweed were also produced.

 The majority of ‘farms’ are located in Pelorus Sound, with smaller centres at Croisilles Harbour, East Bay in outer Queen Charlotte Sound, and Port Underwood.
 Mussels and salmon are packed at plants at Havelock, Picton and Blenheim.

 In 1997 eight iwi of the upper South Island, prompted by their failure to be awarded rights for mussel farming, applied to the Māori Land Court to have the foreshore and seabed of the Marlborough Sounds determined as Māori customary land.
-This in turn prompted a 2004 law regulating title to the foreshore and the seabed, effectively reserving both for the Crown.
+This in turn prompted the Foreshore and Seabed Act 2004, which regulated title to the foreshore and the seabed, effectively reserving both for the Crown.
 This was replaced with the Marine and Coastal Area (Takutai Moana) Act 2011, which restored the right of iwi to seek customary rights and title in court.